diso/wordpress-openid/readme.txt

 OpenID is an [open standard][] that allows users to authenticate to websites without having to create a new password.
 This plugin allows users to login to their local WordPress account using an OpenID, as well as enabling commenters to leave authenticated comments with OpenID.
-Version 3.0 includes an OpenID provider as well, enabling users to login to OpenID-enabled sites using their own personal WordPress account.
+The plugin also includes an OpenID provider, enabling users to login to OpenID-enabled sites using their own personal WordPress account.
 [XRDS-Simple][] is required for the OpenID Provider and some features of the OpenID Consumer.